|

 Alan Jarret was living there.
 He started the book but never finished

-it and it's much later, he decided to publish his huge work.
-At
+it and much later, he decided to publish his huge work.
+At the time

-hands on all the species there.
-And that's why there is a huge difference
+the reason why there is a huge difference between these two books.

-But, Seychelles are unique and may not own all the spcecies listed
+Seychelles are unique and may not own all the spcecies listed in

 Manual of Living Conidae